jozef-allen/dog-game/README.md

 First, this function checks if a string has been entered.
 If not it prompts the user with 'Please enter a guess'.
 There is a ```div``` below the ```input``` that is empty on first render, but it's used to display this message and all others to the user.

 Next, this function makes the whole submitted answer lower case, then matches it against what's contained in ```result``` (which is also converted to lower case at this point).

 Depending on whether the answer is right or wrong, the user is presented with 'That's right!' or 'No, try again...'

 ### Revealing the answer

-I also created a button for users to reveal the answer with if they can't guess correctly (to be honest, this game ended up being fairly difficult if you're not a dog lover).
+I also created a button for users to reveal the answer with if they can't guess correctly.
+To be honest, this game ended up being fairly difficult if you're not a dog lover.

 When the ```revealAnswer``` function is triggered, it alters a couple of pieces of boolean state that link up with the below instances of short circuit evaluation:

 ``` js
 {greyedToggle ?